Deblending the MIGHTEE-COSMOS survey with XID+: The resolved radio source counts to $S_{1.4}\approx 5\mu$Jy: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for useful suggestions which improved the quality of the paper.
 EM acknowledges financial support from the University of South Africa (Research Fund: 409000).
 MJJ, CLH and IHW acknowledges support from the Hintze Family Charitable Foundation through the Oxford Hintze Centre for Astrophysical Surveys.
 MJJ acknowledges the support of the STFC consolidated grant [ST/S000488/1] and [ST/W000903/1] and from a UKRI Frontiers Research Grant [EP/X026639/1].
 MGS acknowledges support from the South African National Research Foundation (Grant No. 84156).
 DJBS acknowledges support from the UK's Science and Technology Facilities Council via grant ST/Y001028/1, and from the Leverhulme Trust via Research Project Grant RPG-2025-078.
 CLH acknowledges support from STFC through grant ST/Y000951/1.
+JA acknowledges financial support from the Science and Technology Foundation (FCT, Portugal) through research grants UIDB/04434/2020 (DOI: 10.54499/UIDB/04434/2020), UIDP/04434/2020 (DOI: 10.54499/UIDP/04434/2020) and UID/04434/2025.
 MV acknowledges financial support from the Inter-University Institute for Data Intensive Astronomy (IDIA), a partnership of the University of Cape Town, the University of Pretoria and the University of the Western Cape, and from the South African Department of Science and Innovation's National Research Foundation under the ISARP RADIOMAP Joint Research Scheme (DSI-NRF Grant Number 150551) and the CPRR HIPPO Project (DSI-NRF Grant Number SRUG22031677).
 SJ acknowledges the European Union’s Horizon Europe research and innovation program under the Marie Sk\l{}odowska-Curie Action grant No. 101060888, and the Villum Fonden research grants 37440 and 13160.
 FXA acknowledges the support from the National Natural Science Foundation of China (12303016) and the Natural Science Foundation of Jiangsu Province (BK20242115).
 The authors thank Suman Chatterjee, Antonio la Marca, and Lingyu Wang for helpful discussions that enhanced this work.

 The MeerKAT telescope is operated by the South African Radio Astronomy Observatory, which is a facility of the National Research Foundation, an agency of the Department of Science and Innovation.
 We acknowledge the use of the ilifu cloud computing facility – www.ilifu.ac.za, a partnership between the University of Cape Town, the University of the Western Cape, Stellenbosch University, Sol Plaatje University and the Cape Peninsula University of Technology.
 The ilifu facility is supported by contributions from the Inter-University Institute for Data Intensive Astronomy (IDIA – a partnership between the University of Cape Town, the University of Pretoria and the University of the Western Cape), the Computational Biology division at UCT and the Data Intensive Research Initiative of South Africa (DIRISA).
 The authors acknowledge the Centre for High Performance Computing (CHPC), South Africa, for providing computational resources to this research project.
 This work made use of the CARTA (Cube Analysis and Rendering Tool for Astronomy) software (DOI 10.5281/zenodo.3377984 – https://cartavis.github.io).
 EM acknowledges the use of AI-based tools for assistance with code development and for improving the clarity and language of the manuscript.